certinia/orizuru/readme.md

 ### Configuration

-All Nozomi classes require reference to a transport layer.
+All Orizuru classes require reference to a transport layer.
 The transport layer governs how messages are published and subscribed to.
 We inject this as a class constructor configuration parameter.

 	const
-		{ Server } = require('@financialforcedev/nozomi'),
+		{ Server } = require('@financialforcedev/orizuru'),
-		transport = require('@financialforcedev/nozomi-transport-rabbitmq'),
+		transport = require('@financialforcedev/orizuru-transport-rabbitmq'),
 		transportConfig = {
 			cloudamqpUrl: 'amqp://localhost'
 		},